aarsonline/aarsonline.github.io/class1/lys/README.md

-The Class I lysyl-tRNA synthetase (LysRS-I) is a monomeric enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid arginine to its cognate tRNA:
+The Class I lysyl-tRNA synthetase (LysRS-I) is a monomeric enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid lysine to its cognate tRNA: